Did you know that you can save money by simply making a few simple adjustments? Check out these 4 Ways to Save Money in the Laundry Room!

 - Saturate your “sheets” in the fabric softener, squeezing out the excess liquid.

-- Use and reuse until they no longer smell like the fabric softener or until you notice your clothes getting that annoying static cling.
+- Use and reuse in the dryer, just like a regular dryer sheet, until they no longer smell like the fabric softener or until you notice your clothes getting that annoying static cling.

 They should last for several months!
 Then you can re-soak your sheets and reuse them some more!
 That means one bottle of fabric softener can last you up to a year!